ragdoll/Container/README.md

 ```

 ## Usage
-First create a new instance of the container.
+First, create a new instance of the container.

 ```go
 package main